rafa-guillermo/Testing-Binance-API-in-Google-Apps-Script/README.md

-# GAS Binance API Testing Script
+# Research: Testing Binance API from Google Apps Script

 ### Objective:
 Use Google Apps Script to connect to the Binance API with the aim of obtaining public and private resources.